nclwater/FIRM2/README.md

 On Linux, assuming a suitable runtime environment is installed, one can run the program from the command line using the `run.sh` script.
 For testing the program `DAFNITest` is executed which creates a file in `/data/inputs` and another in `/data/outputs`.
 To run the actual Firm2 model line 2, in the `run.sh` file should be uncommented and line 3 should be commented.

-To run the model inside a docker container, use `make run` as explained above.
+To run the model inside a Docker container, use `make run` as explained above.

 ### Running Tests
-How to run tests on your local system.
+TBC

 ## Deployment
 ### Local
-The application is intended for dockerisation to run on DAFNI.
+The application is intended for Dockerisation to run on DAFNI.
 However, it can be run locally using a JRE of the correct version.

 ### Production
 `FIRM2.jar` is a java executable that is packaged in a docker container for upload into DAFNI.
 The creation in the GitHub repository of a new release will execute a GitHub Action that will: